 A Case Study

-John decides to purchase an investment property and after joining the IPIN and discussing his requirements with our investment experts, he decides that the "buy-to-let" investment strategy is the best for him.
+John decides to purchase an investment property and after joining IPIN Global and discussing his requirements with our investment experts, he decides that the "buy-to-let" investment strategy is the best for him.

 John has savings of around €80,000.

 Our investment advisors suggest property development X which has been vetted by IPIN (IPIN Global) as a solid investment opportunity and meets with John's deliverable criteria.

 Investment property X is a new development with beautiful sea views and priced at €250,000.